michaelmeuli/immensekansasii/README.md

 This repository follows the [trunk-based development methodolgy](https://trunkbaseddevelopment.com/) to working with Git.
 The master branch is continously developed on and should always be in a working state with the newest features.
 A specific release is published as it's own branch with a version number (such as v1.1.1) so that it can be validated and frozen in time (only urgent bugfixes should be published to these release branches).

+# Funding

+<a name="Funding"></a>

+This resource is supported in part by the National Institute Of Allergy And Infectious Diseases of the National Institutes of Health under grant <a href="https://reporter.nih.gov/search/JHbtQB-XeUu8wvs3vUlFFw/project-details/10913643">n°U24AI183840</a> - <a href="https://pathogendatanetwork.org/">Pathogen Data Network</a>.

+DEvelopment integration of hybrid assemblies and plasmid tools is supported by SwissUniversities Call B3.2 under the project <a href="https://www.swissuniversities.ch/fileadmin/swissuniversities/Dokumente/Hochschulpolitik/Open_Science/2025/2025_B3.2_Approved_Projects.pdf">SPSP-FAIR-Bact</a>.

 ## License